Thor110/AlienTrilogyRessurected/README.md

 - Palettes aren't right for the following two files?
 	- PANEL3GF.BND
 	- PANELGFX.BND
-- Compressed images can not be replaced yet, until I implement a recompression algorithm.
+- Compressed images can not be replaced yet, until I implement a recompression algorithm that matches the original exactly.

 Text Editor

-- UI text viewing .BIN files plaintext/
+- UI text viewing .BIN files plaintext.
 - Editing and saving functionality.

 Map Editor